waltherB/gatewayapi_sms/README.md

 ### Error Handling

-- Invalid or missing JWT tokens result in 401/403 responses
+- Invalid or missing JWT tokens result in 401/403 responses.
-- Missing JWT secret configuration results in 503 response
+- Missing JWT secret configuration results in 503 response.
-- Invalid payload format results in 400 response
+- Invalid payload format results in 400 response.
-- All errors are logged with detailed information
+- All errors are logged with detailed information.
-- Successful DLR processing returns 200 OK
+- Successful DLR processing returns 200 OK.

 ### Security Recommendations

 1. **JWT Secret**:
-   - Use a strong, unique secret
+   - Use a strong, unique secret.
-   - Keep it confidential
+   - Keep it confidential.
-   - Rotate it periodically
+   - Rotate it periodically.
-   - Never share it in logs or error messages
+   - Never share it in logs or error messages.

 2. **Network Security**:
-   - Configure your firewall to only allow requests from GatewayAPI IPs
+   - Configure your firewall to only allow requests from GatewayAPI IPs.
-   - Use HTTPS for all webhook communications
+   - Use HTTPS for all webhook communications.
-   - Consider implementing rate limiting
+   - Consider implementing rate limiting.

 3. **Monitoring**:
-   - Monitor webhook logs for unauthorized access attempts
+   - Monitor webhook logs for unauthorized access attempts.
-   - Set up alerts for failed JWT verifications
+   - Set up alerts for failed JWT verifications.
-   - Track DLR processing errors
+   - Track DLR processing errors.

 ### Nginx Configuration

 For production environments, we recommend using Nginx as a reverse proxy with the following security features:

 1. **SSL/TLS Configuration**:
-   - Modern cipher suites
+   - Modern cipher suites.
-   - HTTP/2 support
+   - HTTP/2 support.
-   - Proper SSL session handling
+   - Proper SSL session handling.

 2. **Access Control**:
-   - IP whitelisting for GatewayAPI servers
+   - IP whitelisting for GatewayAPI servers.
-   - Rate limiting (10 requests/second with burst of 20)
+   - Rate limiting (10 requests/second with burst of 20).
-   - HTTP to HTTPS redirection
+   - HTTP to HTTPS redirection.

 3. **Proxy Settings**:
-   - Optimized buffer sizes
+   - Optimized buffer sizes.
-   - Appropriate timeouts
+   - Appropriate timeouts.
-   - Proper header forwarding
+   - Proper header forwarding.

 A complete Nginx configuration example is available in `docs/nginx_webhook_example.conf`.
 This configuration includes all the necessary security features and is ready to use after adjusting the domain name and SSL certificate paths.